MohcineProject/r-seau-de-p-tri/README.md

 Place added
 Continue usr y/n :
 ```
-If the user decided to stop the simulation he can either choose the end action (typing E ) or selecting no when his final action ends (typing n).
+If the user decided to stop the simulation he can either choose the end action (typing E ) or simply to type n when prompted to.

 ```
 -----starting-----